laenzlinger/go-midi-rtp/README.md

 # RTP-MIDI implementation in go

-The final goal is to provide a [RTP-MIDI](https://en.wikipedia.org/wiki/RTP-MIDI) (aka Apple Midi) implemation in go.
+The final goal is to provide a [RTP-MIDI](https://en.wikipedia.org/wiki/RTP-MIDI) implemation in go.

+The implementation is currently only tested with the Apple MIDI Network Driver and is restricted to Apple's specific session initiation protocol.

 This work is inspired and based on the the following open source code: